 - 3.1 The first stage in the process is to determine if the plan is likely to have any significant environmental effects.
 This process is referred to as screening and will identify if there is a need to undertake a Strategic Environmental Assessment (in line with the EU Directive). - 3.2 The screening process for the Design Principles SPD found that the document is unlikely to create significant environmental effects.
 As such Pendle Council has concluded that a Strategic Environmental Assessment is not required.
-However, a full sustainability appraisal must still be undertaken. - 3.3 The first stage in conducting the sustainability appraisal is to prepare a Scoping Report, which must identify other relevant plans, policies and programmes with sustainability objectives.
+However, a full sustainability appraisal must still be undertaken. - 3.3 In addition screening concluded that a Habitats Regulations Assessment (also referred to as an Appropriate Assessment) is not required for this SPD. - 3.4 The first stage in conducting the sustainability appraisal is to prepare a Scoping Report, which must identify other relevant plans, policies and programmes with sustainability objectives.
 It also involves the collection of baseline information to help identify relevant sustainability issues and create a framework for their appraisal.
-To help achieve this, the Scoping Report will include a list of objectives that help to illustrate the strengths and weaknesses of the SPD in terms of its contribution to sustainable development. - 3.4 The Scoping Report also documents baseline conditions and indicators.
-These help to create an appraisal framework within which options, policies and proposals can be considered against a range of sustainability issues, allowing their impact to be recorded and consideration given to the significance of their contribution. - 3.5 The over-arching sustainability appraisal objectives for Pendle LDDs have been identified by Entec Ltd. and are reported within the Scoping Report (October 2006)4, which was subsequently consulted upon and amended (April 2007).
+To help achieve this, the Scoping Report will include a list of objectives that help to illustrate the strengths and weaknesses of the SPD in terms of its contribution to sustainable development. - 3.5 The Scoping Report also documents baseline conditions and indicators.
+These help to create an appraisal framework within which options, policies and proposals can be considered against a range of sustainability issues, allowing their impact to be recorded and consideration given to the significance of their contribution. - 3.6 The over-arching sustainability appraisal objectives for Pendle LDDs have been identified by Entec Ltd. and are reported within the Scoping Report (October 2006)4, which was subsequently consulted upon and amended (April 2007).